-- Contractor will provide cutting tools and equipment that are suitable for the job and minimize soil disturbance. - b.
-Unless otherwise agreed, ground-based mastication equipment shall have a factory rated ground pressure of 8 psi or less and a grapple or thumb and mastication head mounted on an articulating boom capable of reaching at least 20 feet.
+- a.
+Contractor will provide cutting tools and equipment that are suitable for the job and minimize soil disturbance. - b.
+Unless otherwise agreed, ground-based mastication equipment shall have a factory rated ground pressure of 8 psi or less.
 The power head(s) on the equipment shall be able to complete specified work.
 This will include completing project area by minimizing ground impact with tracked equipment and power head(s).
 Equipment shall be capable of operating on slopes up to 40%. - c.
 Unless otherwise agreed, ground based biomass thinning equipment shall be capable of severing, lowering, and placing trees up to 16" diameter at stump height on the ground prior to skidding.
 Equipment shall be capable of operating on slopes up to 40%. - d.
 All equipment and power tools shall comply with Fire Precautions and Control.